AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 * {api:anychart.charts.Gantt#rowStroke}rowStroke(){api} – to set the stroke of rows
 * {api:anychart.charts.Gantt#columnStroke}columnStroke(){api} – to set the stroke of columns

-**Note:** These settings (except the row stroke) can be applied separately to the data grid and timeline, as shown in the [Data Grid: Appearance](Data_Grid/Appearance) and [Timeline: Appearance](Timeline/Appearance) sections.
+**Note:** These settings (except for the row stroke) can be applied separately to the data grid and timeline, as shown in the [Data Grid: Appearance](Data_Grid/Appearance) and [Timeline: Appearance](Timeline/Appearance) sections.
 Also, there you can find some other appearance settings available for rows.

 Here is a Gantt chart with the appearance of rows and columns configured: